-Mount the condensate drain trap in a vertical position to the right side of the furnace using the two screws and gasket that are provided.
-Note: The condensate trap will be located under the furnace in a vertical position when the furnace is placed horizontally on the right side.
-If needed, remove the hole plugs from the furnace side panel and relocated to the open set of holes in the opposite side panel.
+Mount the condensate drain trap in a vertical position to the left side of the furnace using the two screws and gasket that are provided.
+Note: The condensate trap will be located under the furnace in a vertical position when the furnace is placed horizontally on the left side.
+If needed, remove the hole plugs from the furnace side panel and relocate to the open set of holes in the opposite side panel.
+Drill two $7/{64}$ " diameter holes in the casing using the condensate trap as the template.